joshstruve/the-game-of-life/README.md

 ## Instructions

 Run `npm install` and then `npm start`.
-Once the app opens in your browswer, press the Randomize button to create an initial configuration and then press Play to see how it evolves.
+Once the app opens in your browser, press the Randomize button to create an initial configuration and then press Play to see how it evolves.

 ## Credits